 The team will then use this information to complete a Decision Support Tool.

-For a detailed breakdown of the 12 areas of need and to understand this the “Decision Support Tool” is applied.
+For a detailed breakdown of the 12 areas of need, and to understand how the “Decision Support Tool” is applied.
 The Department of Health has a document explaining how the tool works.
 A document to explain a tool!
+(Says it all!)

 Using the assessment and Decision Support Tool information, the team will decide if your relative has a primary health need.
 They will make a recommendation to their Clinical Commissioning Group.
 This is led by GPs and other health professionals, responsible for buying and arranging patient care packages.
 Eventually, they decide whether your relative is eligible for care or not.
 The rules refer to England only, it’s slightly different in Wales.